 7. Bring your own water

 The dinning areas will have water, but if you are thirsty in your room, have your own bottled water on hand.
-This will help limit the extra fees that may appear on your bill after you finished cruising.
+This will help limit the extra fees that may appear on your bill after you’ve finished cruising.
+If you’re flying, consider taking a filtered water bottle onto the boat so you can drink filtered tap water.

 8. Enjoy the Childcare